Get more info about setting up a new chapter in your area.

 This policy is designed to deal with concerns raised in relation to specific issues of wrongdoing which may be illegal, against the public interest or damaging to the reputation of CREST or its members.
-Any such actions would be contrary to the CREST Code of Ethics and/or Codes of Conduct.
+Any such actions would be contrary to our Code of Ethics and/or Codes of Conduct.

 Complaints that conform with CREST criteria for whistleblowing include:

-Where appropriate, member companies and CREST qualified individuals should utilise the CREST Complaints processes available here: https://crest-approved.org/about-crest/international-governance-structure/index.html
+Where appropriate, member companies and CREST qualified individuals should utilise our Complaints Processes available via the links on the right of this page.

 This policy is designed to offer protection to those who disclose concerns provided that the disclosure is made: